collabnix/dockerlabs/enterprise/docker-enterprise-on-baremetal/ubuntu1804.md

 # How to setup 3 Node Docker Enterprise 3.0 Cluster on Bare Metal System

+Pre-Requisite:

+- Docker Enterprise 3.0 Manager Node should have minimal of 4.00 GB RAM for Universal Control Plane

 ## Install packages to allow apt to use a repository over HTTPS: